 MESSUD: That, too, is always evolving.
 In our life before children, there was more time.
 In life before cellphones there was more time.
 Early on I would read him bits aloud.
 He didn’t like being read aloud to.
 He was always very nice about it but I don’t think he liked it much.
 Now he’s still my first reader, but not until a manuscript is well along.
 And we know each other well enough that if I need him just to say “keep going” then I will tell him that outright.
 But I also really trust him.
 So if he read something, and he felt, “Don’t keep going, like, really don’t keep going,” he would say so.
 He did say that once.
 I had started what became “The Emperor’s Children” and then there was 9/11 and I felt like I couldn’t write it and I started something else.
 I gave what I had written to him to read, maybe 20 pages.
 It’s the one time he really said, “No. No, you need to not do that.”

-GAZETTE: In an interview with The Paris Review, Elena Ferrante, author of the Neapolitan novels, said: “Literary truth is entirely a matter of wording and is directly proportional to the energy that one is able to impress on the sentence.”
+GAZETTE: In an interview with The Paris Review, the novelist Elena Ferrante said: “Literary truth is entirely a matter of wording and is directly proportional to the energy that one is able to impress on the sentence.”
 What is your reaction to that?